 How Long Do Beagles Teethe For?

 By the time most beagles reach 6 months old, all of their baby teeth have fallen out.
 Teething can start from as early as 6 weeks into a beagle’s life and continue until they’re 8 months old.

 Your beagle may never completely cease chewing after the teething phase is complete.
 You can expect the amount of teething to die down a little, but I’d recommend keeping plenty of chew toys handy!

-Teething can be a difficult time for your beagle and not knowing how best to deal with it can be frustrating for the both of you.
+Teething can be a difficult time for your beagle, and not knowing how best to deal with it can be frustrating for both of you.

 Taking the time to understand your beagle can not only help you help them through their teething phase, but it can also help you manage their behavior in general.